SAP-samples/teched2023-DA271/exercises/ex3/README.md

 -   Save & Deploy

+### Update ER model (optional)
+It is always good practice to keep the ER model up-to-date for good overview about your modelling.
+You can also use the impact & lineage graph, if you prefer it, but ER models are a good alternative way of keeping a good eye on your modelling

+-   Open ER Model *4EM_Overview_Simple*
+-   Select node 4VD_Addresses in the canvas and choose plus sign (+)
+-   Choose to add related text entities Countries & Regions
+-   Deploy your ER Model

 ### Update Analytic Model and preview results

 As a final step we update the Analytic Model to view the results from this modeling.
 Remember that the Analytic Model only loads newly updated metadata from lower layers when loading the editor or refreshing the browser page.
 Then you also need to save & deploy the updated model information.